"CUA STUDIES in EARLY CHRISTIANITY"

 Timothy Noone (Professor of Philosophy)

-Philip Rousseau (Andrew W. Mellon Distinguished Professor, Director of the Center)
+Philip Rousseau (Andrew W. Mellon Distinguished Professor of Early Christian Studies, Honorary Professor of the Australian Catholic University)

 National and International Advisory Board